Budapest Open Access Initiative

 The Budapest Open Access Initiative (BOAI) is a public statement of principles relating to open access to the research literature, which was released to the public on February 14, 2002.
-It arose from a conference convened in Budapest by the Open Society Institute on December 1–2, 2001 to promote open access which at that time was also known as Free Online Scholarship.
-This small gathering of individuals has been recognised as one of the major defining events of the open access movement.
-As of 2021, the text of the initiative had been translated to 13 languages.
+It arose from a convening in Budapest organized by the Open Society Institute on December 1–2, 2001 to promote open access, which at that time was also known as Free Online Scholarship.
+This small gathering of individuals is recognized as one of the major defining events of the open access movement.

-On the 10th anniversary of the initiative in 2012, the ends and means of the original initiative were reaffirmed and supplemented with a set of concrete recommendations for achieving open access in the next 10 years.

 Content

-Initiative

-The opening sentence of the Budapest Open Access Initiative encapsulates what the open access movement is all about, and what its potential is:
+The opening sentence of the BOAI encapsulated the purpose and potential of an open access movement:

 Definition

-The document contains one of the most widely used definitions of open access, which has subsequently been reaffirmed as the definition of open access, 10 years after it was first published:
+The document contains one of the first and most widely used definitions of open access, which was subsequently reaffirmed, 10 years after it was first published:

 Strategy and funding

-As of 2001, the BOAI has recommended two complementary strategies in order to achieve open access to scientific literature.
+In 2001, the BOAI recommended two complementary strategies in order to achieve open access to scientific literature.
 First, scholars should follow the practice of self-archiving which is when authors deposit a copy of their own text to open archives on the internet.
 Preferably these archives should conform to the standards of the Open Archives Initiative and make it easy for users to find the texts.
 Second, scholars should launch new online open access journals and help other periodicals to adapt the principles of open access.